Thursday, October 24, 2019

 9. Run away when in private danger for just cause.
 Consider the example of David (1 Sam.
 19:12, 20:1, 21:10) and Elijah (1 Kings 19:1-3).

 10. Support resistance by another civil authority.
 Within a system of civil government, there is a variety of authorities, and each civil authority has a particular duty to use force to protect the people under his charge against unjust aggression (Rom.
 13:1-5).
 It is proper for a civil authority to interpose between the people and an unjust ruler.
-The people as a whole is one of these civil authorities, though private individuals are not.
+The people as a whole, organized as such, is one of these civil authorities, although private individuals are not.
+Resistance must not be to civil government itself, but by civil authority to civil authority.
 We see an example of this imposition in 1 Samuel 14:43-45 when the people stopped King Saul from executing Jonathan, as well as in 2 Chronicles 23 when the priests and the commanders and heads of the people made Joash king and dethroned Queen Athaliah the tyrant.
 Because this interposition involves resistance with force, it should be subject to just war criteria and used when other remedies have been tried and failed.
 We see more recent examples of this principle in the English Civil War and the American War for Independence.
 A less dramatic example of this is when a lower magistrate refuses to enforce an unjust law from a higher authority.

 It is easy to get discouraged when the power of civil government begins to be used for injustice or to expand government control and take away freedom.
 The is especially the case in our day when an individual seems so small in the grand scheme of things.
 But to give up in discouragement and bitterness is only to become even more a slave than you were already.
 There are many things that a person can do, and with the help of others and the blessing of God, change is possible.
 Our Lord reigns in the heavens and laughs at the pride of even the most powerful tyrants.